lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 After unfreezing, the funds will be transferred back from "Frozen" to "Balance."
 Frozen funds cannot be used for transactions.

-When you need to temporarily gain more TP or Bandwidth, you can freeze additional funds to receive extra TP and Bandwidth.
+When you need to temporarily gain more LP or Bandwidth, you can freeze additional funds to receive extra LP and Bandwidth.
 The unfreeze time will be postponed to 3 days after the last freeze operation.

 After the freeze time expires, the funds can be unfrozen.